Twofyw/sslocal-http-compose/README.md

 ## Quick start
 Firstly, you need a shadowsocks server :).

-Once you've got that, all you need to do is placing the configuration file under this folder and `docker-compose up -d`.
+Once you've got that, all you need to do is placing the shadowsocks configuration file (config.json) under this folder and `docker-compose up -d`.
 Then the http proxy should be already listening on port 8118 on host XD.

 ## Components